daffainfo/ctf-writeup/VishwaCTF 2023/aLive/README.md

 > In my college level project I created this website that tells us if any domain/ip is active or not.
 But there is a catch.

 ## About the Challenge
-We have been given a website that has a functionality to check our website is active or not
+We were given a website that has a functionality to check our website is active or not

 ![preview](images/preview.png)